 Once finished adjusting fixtures, press the Highlight UDK again (or Shift + Home again) to un-highlight the selected fixture(s).
 The other fixture parameters will return to their previous output level.

-Rem Dim is short for Remainder Dim, and is a method of dimming the remaining fixtures that are not currently selected.
+Rem Dim is short for Remainder Dim, and is a method of dimming the remaining fixtures or cells that are not currently selected.
 This is therefore particularly useful to use whilst focusing fixtures, as a method of just turning the required fixtures on onstage, and turning others off.
-It can therefore also be considered as a method of soloing a fixture.
+It can therefore also be considered as a method of soloing a fixture or cell.

 To use Rem Dim, press and hold Setup and tap an empty UDK, and choose Rem Dim from the drop down menu.
 The "shifted" option allows a second function to be stored on the UDK, accessed by holding Shift and pressing the UDK.

-You can then use this function by selecting the fixture(s) required, and then tap the Rem Dim UDK.
+You can then use this function by selecting the fixture(s) or cell(s) required, and then tap the Rem Dim UDK.
 For example if UDK 1 is set as Rem Dim:

 2 0 UDK1